poladinesh/poladinesh.github.io/CKA.md

 systemctl restart kubelet
 kubectl uncordon node-01

-Note: Version shown in kubectl get nodes is the version of the kubectl
+Note: Version shown in kubectl get nodes is the version of the kubelet present on the nodes

 ## Backup & Restore: